 Like we mentioned in our review of Renogy’s Solar Suitcase above, Renogy’s products are always well-reviewed by their customers and this one’s no different.
 A handful of users did note that the charger works its magic quite slowly, but at 10 watts that should be expected.

-Bottom Line: Renogy’s E.Flex solar charger is a lightweight, ultra-thin charger that you can easily drop in your backpacking backpack and clip to the outside while hiking.Check Price on Amazon
+Bottom Line: Renogy’s E.Flex solar charger is a lightweight, ultra-thin charger that you can easily drop in your backpacking backpack and clip to the outside while hiking.Learn More & Buy Now at Amazon

 All of the solar panels above are simply that: a solar panel.
 However, if you’re out and about town all day, playing Pokemon Go or just using your phone for navigation, you’ll quickly find your smartphone’s battery close to zero, leaving you stranded in a corner of that city park you’ve never been to, with a half-caught Pokemon character next to you.